-Not only does the Christmas season bring gifts, family, and lots of good food, but it usually brings colder weather and cozy days at home.
-Settle in with a cup of hot chocolate and one of these great Christmas novels, and truly appreciate the Christmas season.
+Not only does the Christmas season bring gifts, family, and lots of good food but for many it brings colder weather and cozy days at home.
+Settle in with a cup of hot chocolate and one of these great Christmas novels and truly appreciate the Christmas season.

 by Dean Hughes